troupe/troupe.github.io/_posts/2014-02-12-monitoring-upstart-processes.md

 ## node.js crashes

-We wanted was a way of detecting process crashes and reporting the state of the server immediately after the process terminated.
+We wanted a way of detecting process crashes and reporting the state of the server immediately after the process terminated.

 Upstart's `respawn` option immediately restarts our services on termination, but it doesn't have an easy way of executing a script when the process terminated abnormally.
 And although the `post-stop` script executes, its not possible to tell whether the shutdown is due to a planned service shutdown or a crash.